jukran/BIKE2.1/README.md

 Radio buttons for model choice on correlation model for consumption frequencies corrected to be nested (conditional on upper level model choice).

+Some individuals may have less observed days than others in consumption data.
+Their "observations" on missing days need to be coded as NA, so that the consumption data table remains a full table spanned by the maximum number of observation days among all individuals.